ci-lab-cz/crem-pharm/README.md

 CReM-pharm supports three conformer generators: CDPKit, RDKit, Openbabel

 **CDPKit** (highly recommended)
-Fast generation of high quality conformers (10x RDKit).
+Fast generation of high quality conformers (~90x speed up relatively to RDKit).
 Install all binaries, not Python-bindings only - https://cdpkit.org/installation.html#installation-via-installer-package

 ## Generation of a database of conformers of starting fragments